Help us improve your experience.

 database

-• candidate—The candidate configuration.
+• candidate—The candidate configuration

-• committed—The active configuration (the one most recently committed).
+• committed—The active configuration (the one most recently committed)

 database-path

+Within a commit script, this attribute specifies the path to the session’s pre-inheritance candidate configuration.
 For normal configuration sessions, the commit script retrieves the normal, pre-inheritance candidate configuration.
 For private configuration sessions, the commit script retrieves the private, pre-inheritance candidate configuration.

 If you include both the database and the database-path attributes, the database attribute takes precedence.